 For the KPIs or other measurements, only RFC North Sea-Mediterranean trains are taken into account.
 On RFC North Sea-Mediterranean, a "Corridor train" is an international train which crosses at least one RFC North Sea-Mediterranean border, and runs at least 70 continuous kilometres on this Corridor.

 The KPIs and OMs have been divided into two categories:

-- 1. general corridor performance - 2. monitoring of the allocation process
+- 1. corridor traffic - 2. corridor capacity

 4.8.1.2 Harmonisation of Measurements across Corridors